mono-app/mobile-rn/README.md

 ## Submitting Issue to Pull Request
 To submit an `issue` to a `pull request` you need to set your comment description using the issue number.
 For example `pull request to fix issue #7`.
 In here, `#7` is the issue number.

+## Common Issue

+### How to Start?
+If you are not changing any native code, you can just simply run `react-native start` to start the project.
+However, for the first time you must run `react-native run-android`.